-Overview of Regulatory Amendments
+Overview of Proposed Regulatory Changes

-For purposes of determining a plan's variable-rate premium (VRP) for a premium payment year beginning after 2007, the rule requires unfunded vested benefits (UVBs) to be measured as of the funding valuation date for the premium payment year.
-The asset measure underlying the UVB calculation is to be determined for premium purposes the same way it is determined for funding purposes, except that any averaging method adopted for funding purposes is disregarded.
-The liability measure underlying the UVB calculation is to be determined for premium purposes the same way it is determined for funding purposes, except that only vested benefits are included and a special premium discount rate structure is used.
-Filers may make an election (irrevocable for five years) to use funding discount rates for premium purposes instead of the special premium discount rates.
+For purposes of determining a plan's variable-rate premium (VRP) for a premium payment year beginning after 2007, the proposed rule would require unfunded vested benefits (UVBs) to be measured as of the funding valuation date for the premium payment year.
+The asset measure underlying the UVB calculation would be determined for premium purposes the same way it is determined for funding purposes, except that any averaging method adopted for funding purposes would be disregarded.
+The liability measure underlying the UVB calculation would be determined for premium purposes the same way it is determined for funding purposes, except that only vested benefits would be included and a special premium discount rate structure would be used.
+Filers would be able to make an election (irrevocable for five years) to use funding discount rates for premium purposes instead of the special premium discount rates.

-The rule revises the premium due date and penalty structure of the existing regulation to give some plans more time to file and others the ability to make VRP filings based on estimated liabilities and then follow up with amended filings to adjust the VRP without penalty.
-Three special relief rules for VRP filers are eliminated as no longer appropriate or necessary, and two new relief rules are added.
+The proposed rule would revise the premium due date and penalty structure to give some plans more time to file and others the ability to make estimated VRP filings and then follow up with adjusted final filings without penalty.
+Three special relief rules for VRP filers would be eliminated as no longer appropriate or necessary, and two new relief rules would be added.

-The rule also explains when certain benefits are considered "vested" and makes some other changes unrelated to PPA 2006.
-For example, the rule provides explicitly that (in the absence of an exemption) a premium filing made on paper or in any other manner other than the prescribed electronic filing method (applicable to all plans for plan years beginning after 2006) does not satisfy the requirement to file.
-It also clarifies and strengthens recordkeeping and audit provisions.
+The proposed rule would also explain when certain benefits are considered "vested" and would make some other changes unrelated to PPA 2006.
+For example, the proposed regulation would provide explicitly that (in the absence of an exemption) a premium filing made on paper or in any other manner other than the prescribed electronic filing method (applicable to all plans for plan years beginning after 2006) does not satisfy the requirement to file.
+It would also clarify and strengthen recordkeeping and audit provisions.